oneeve8/kobble-data/content/Tutorial2.md

 ***

-If you’ve watched some of our introductory videos, by now, you pro
+If you’ve watched some of our introductory videos, by now, you probably have lots of ideas about how you want to use Kobble.

+You might just want to keep all your bookmarks organised.